 Our expectant mothers experience and witness love and healthy relationships while in residence at Mary’s Mantle.
 Our staff and volunteers work to help the women understand their responsibilities as mothers and plan for their futures.
 We help to connect them to community resources and help them find local churches who will welcome them into their faith communities.
 No matter what the work, it is all done in the name of Jesus Christ under the protective mantle of our Blessed Mother.

 Mary’s Mantle is currently the only Catholic maternity home in the metro-Detroit area.
 On average, our waiting list ranges from 5 – 15 women.
-In the winter of 2012, we received over 200 calls for placement.
+In the winter of 2018, we received 189 calls for placement.
 This is a harsh reality, and something needs to change if we are going to live and preach the message of life, the message of the Gospel.
 We can not do it alone.